Curiosity has finally gotten the better of you, and you’re wondering where poop goes on a plane when you flush the toilet.

 The speed at which a plane’s toilet bowl contents exit the bowl is faster than a Formula 1 car, travelling up to 150 meters per second — or 300 miles per hour.

-Why is There No Water in Airplane Toilets?
+Have You Ever Noticed How There is No Water in Airplane Toilets?

 There is no water in airplane toilets because plane toilets do not work like regular toilets on the ground.